AdrienHolvoet/Boilerplate-.Net_Core-REST/README.md

 # To do
 - Authentification(jwt, google, facebook)
-- Add logging Services
-- Add configuration files to get the constants
+- Add configuration files to get the constants // maybe no need

 # Architecture